Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest - NewsBreak

 “Well, we’ll see,” Rogers said.

+“I’m thinking about the cost of living.
+That’s what most of my constituents are concerned about,” Young said.

+Kansas Sen. Jerry Moran had similar sentiments, saying, “I have not even thought about it.”

-The post Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest appeared first on Georgia Recorder .
+The post Republicans in Congress say they’d keep federal abortion funding in cases of rape, incest appeared first on New Hampshire Bulletin .